Health Screening for Men: Why and When You Should Go to the Doctor

 infection.
 If you are at high risk for having HIV, you should be screened every year.

 At least once a year (preferably twice), a dentist should examine your teeth and gums and check your tongue, lips, and soft tissues in your mouth to determine if you have cavities or problems of the gums, tongue, and mouth.
 A full set of

 should also be taken periodically to pinpoint areas of special concern.

-The American Optometry Society recommends an eye examination every 2 years for adults 18-60 years old.
+The American Optometric Association recommends an eye examination every 2 years for adults 18-60 years old.

 Older adults should have yearly eye exams.
 Also if you wear contact lenses, take medications that can affect the eye, or have diabetes, high blood pressure, or a family history of eye disease, your eyes should be checked more often.
 Talk to your doctor if you experience any changes in your vision.